hurryingauto3/ece-gy-9183-mlops-project/README.md

         *   Model accuracy is evaluated post-training using standard metrics (RMSE, MAE, R²).
         *   The service includes a *framework* for basic data drift detection (`model_serving/drift.py`) by logging predictions for offline analysis.
 The core drift detection logic (`check_data_drift`) is currently a placeholder and would require implementing baseline statistics.
 Seasonal performance checks are planned.
         *   Basic API load testing has been implemented using Locust.
 Locust is configured as a separate Dockerized service (`locust-service` in `docker-compose.yml` under a "testing" profile) with its test definitions in `locust/locustfile.py`.
 It simulates concurrent users against the `/predict` (model-serving) and `/features` (feature-serving) endpoints, helping to identify performance characteristics under load.

 6.  *Unit Requirements Satisfied:* Unit 6: API for serving, Docker/K8s deployment; basic load testing (implemented with a dedicated Dockerized Locust service `monitoring/locust.py`), simple monitoring (Prometheus Grafana operational metrics).
 Feedback loop (logging for future drift/performance analysis) is not implemented.

 7.  *Difficulty Points Attempted:* *Unit 7: Monitor for data drift.* The system includes the initial framework for data drift monitoring by logging prediction inputs and outputs, with placeholder functions for actual drift detection logic.

+The full README for the model serving component is available [here](model_serving/README.md).

 #### Data pipeline